 The Other Paradox (The Time Paradox – Holly's Perspective)

 Every time she stopped and looked back, examining the situation in retrospect, she always saw the logic of how they had acted, of the sequence of events they had followed because of the actions Artemis had had them take.
 No other option.
 No other choice.
 And yet, there were times she still wondered.
 If she could have predicted back then the enduring torment and unpleasantness that would come of that moment, as her mechanical wings failed and they all spun toward certain death hundreds of feet below, couldn't she have done something differently?

-And when she weighed the importance of what was lost with what was accomplished, what had certainly been the prevention of the disaster of interspecies war and the salvation of an entire family of fairies, logically, was not her own discomfort a small price to pay?
+And when she weighed the importance of what was lost with what was gained, what had certainly been the prevention of the disaster of interspecies war and the salvation of an entire family of fairies, logically, was not her own discomfort a small price to pay?